gcgarner/IOTstack/docs/Containers/Node-RED.md

 ```
 The response may look like it contains errors but those can be ignored.

-Enter the password you use to login as «USERID» on «HOSTADDR» and press return.
+Enter the password you use to login as «USERID» on «HOSTADDR» and press <kbd>return</kbd>.

 Normal completion looks similar to this: